Continuous Revolution Theory: Relationship to the Cultural Revolution

 The Continuous Revolution Theory is closely related to but not identical with the Cultural Revolution.
 More specifically, it was the guiding ideology of the Cultural Revolution, with the latter thus being how the Chinese Communist Party (CCP) attempted to implement Continuous Revolution Theory.
 The Cultural Revolution was itself a result of Mao's perception, in 1966, that the CCP leadership itself had become corrupted:

 "Believing that current Communist leaders were taking the party, and China itself, in the wrong direction, Mao called on the nation's youth to purge the 'impure' elements of Chinese society and revive the revolutionary spirit that had led to victory in the civil war 20 years ago and the formation of the People's Republic of China."

 Historical evaluation

-Mao had the clear insight that revolutions can betray themselves and that the new ruling class that emerges in the aftermath of a revolution may itself need to be challenged through a process of continuous revolution.
-However, the Cultural Revolution that was driven by the Continuous Revolution Theory was marked by atrocities, and that it would be difficult to unequivocally declare that the Cultural Revolution did, in fact, serve truly revolutionary ends.
-After the death of Mao and Arrest of the Gang of Four, CCP clearly has no interest in continuous revolution: a new ruling class has in fact consolidated itself.
-The failure of the Cultural Revolution raises questions about whether the Continuous Revolution Theory is actually practicable.
+Mao believed that revolutions can betray themselves and that the new ruling class that emerges in the aftermath of a revolution may itself need to be challenged through a process of continuous revolution.
+However, the Cultural Revolution that was driven by the Continuous Revolution Theory was marked by atrocities and may not always be interpreted as serving truly revolutionary ends.
+After the death of Mao and the arrest of the Gang of Four, the CCP has lost interest in continuous revolution.
+The outcome of the Cultural Revolution raises questions about whether the Continuous Revolution Theory is actually practicable.